vapor-ware/synse-docs/docs/server/user/tags.md

 > **Exception**: The *only* label group which will not have 1..N members is the reserved `id` tag.
 This tag will have exactly 1 member.

+If a tag consists of only a label, it will automatically be put into the `default` namespace, so `foo` and `default/foo` are effectively equivalent.

 ### Annotation